 Healthy skin is a common beauty goal, with a number of ingredients available to help you achieve that dreamy glow.
 Humectants, a common moisturizing and anti-aging agent is commonly found in skincare and hair products that promise hydration.
 Known for their ability to retain moisture while preserving the overall properties of the product at hand, these hydrators are probably already in your self-care routine.

 So, what exactly should you know about humectants?
 We asked cosmetic chemist Shuting Hu, B.Sc, PhD, and dermatologists Marisa Garshick, MD, FAAD, Charles Puza, MD, and Azadeh Shirazi, MD, to give us the lowdown on this hydrator and the potential benefits for your skin.
 Read on to learn what they had to say.

 Main Benefits: Helps retain moisture in skin, preserves overall properties of products, helps seal cracks in skin, exfoliates, and removes dead skin.

 How Often Can You Use It: Typical use is 1–2 times daily.
-Humectants are often found in daily skincare ingredients, and typically used after face wash in the form of a moisturizer.
-Humectants are not dangerous, but can steal hydrating from deeper skin layers and in turn dry the skin out if over-applied during non-humid weather.
+Humectants are often found in daily skincare ingredients and are typically used after face wash in the form of a moisturizer.
+Humectants are not dangerous but can steal hydrating from deeper skin layers and in turn, dry the skin out if over-applied during non-humid weather.